This is our Complete Guide to Surfing Melbourne.

 Again, there are plenty of delicious places to eat in all of the different surf spots that have been mentioned.
 In Mornington Peninsula, you will find that there are cuisines for all taste buds.
 A popular choice is The Boyz 4 Breakie, which contrary to the name suggests serves fantastic food at all times of the day.
 Or if you fancy something a little bit different, why not try the tasty Middle Eastern dishes that are on offer at 1001 Nights?
 If you are looking to treat yourself to something special, the fine dining experience at Ten Minutes by Tractor is highly recommended.

 For those who are going to enjoy the surfing in and around Torquay, you will also find some delicious places to eat here.
 This includes the Frontbeach Taphouse & Restaurant, as well as Fishos.
 If you like a good curry, you should definitely check out Jashn Food of India while in this part of Melbourne.

 In Lorne, there are some great food places here, including Lorne Pier Seafood Restaurant, Cuda Bar and Restaurant, Moons espresso bar, and Lorne Central.
 You will be spoilt for choice!
 If you are a fan of seafood, you will definitely enjoy indulging in some of the establishments that are available in these areas.

-So there you have it: everything you need to know about the best surf spots in Melbourne.
-If you are planning your next surfing holiday, this is definitely a location that you should consider.
+So there you have it: everything you need to know about surfing Melbourne.
+If you are planning your next surf trip, this is definitely a location that you should consider.
 We hope that all of the information that has been provided above will help you to plan the perfect surfing Melbourne trip.

 Enjoyed A Complete Guide to Surfing Melbourne?
-Check out our other Surf Destination Guides here.
+Check out our other Surf Travel Guides here.